TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Tracker

-Servers that assist [Peers](#peer) in locating each other and forming efficient distribution groups known as [swarms](#swarm).
-The term 'tracker' is also informally used for sites that host [.torrent files](#torrent-file) and operate their own tracker servers.
+Servers that help [Peers](#peer) locate each other and form an efficient distribution group for a torrent, known as its [swarm](#swarm).
+The term 'tracker' is also used commonly as a reference to sites that host [.torrent files](#torrent-file) and operate their own tracker servers.

 ---